cdeler/epam_python_autumn_2020/lecture_04_test/materials/slides/03_typical_errors.md

 ```

 ## Assert nothing
-This check that code does not produce an exception
+This checks that code does not produce an exception

 ```python
 def test_fibonacci():